SublimeText/UnitTesting/README.md

           codecov-upload: true
 ```

 Remarks: actions are released in the branch [`v1`](https://github.com/SublimeText/UnitTesting/tree/v1).
-Any minor changes will be pushed to the same branch unless there
+Minor changes will be pushed to the same branch unless there
 are breaking changes.

 ## Testing syntax_test files